Antonette de Calangute: Reactions

 Prince Jacob, the president of the Tiatr Academy of Goa, acknowledged Pereira as a dedicated and prolific actor who selflessly served the Konkani stage.
-He noted the coincidence of her passing on her birthday and described her as a distinguished presence both on and off the stage, using the term sobit sundori to define her.
+He noted the coincidence of her dying on her birthday and described her as a distinguished presence both on and off the stage, using the term sobit sundori to define her.
 Despite her illness, the tiatr community united to provide financial support for her treatment, but unfortunately, her destiny took a different course.

 Jessie Dias, a veteran tragedienne from Anjuna, expressed deep sorrow over Pereira's untimely demise.
 She had shared the stage with Pereira in the tiatr Maim Dukhi, Sasumaim Sukhi by Star of Curtorim (Xeza Pai).
 Jessie reminisced about their time together during 1978–79 when Pereira frequently stayed at her residence after late-night performances.
-Jessie had visited Pereira a few days prior to her passing and assured her of her support through prayers.
+Jessie had visited Pereira a few days prior to her death and assured her of her support through prayers.
 She described Pereira as someone who bravely endured her illness.

 Tomazinho Cardozo, the editor of Amcho Avaz and a director who cast Pereira in four of his plays, recognized her as a talented artist, particularly adept in tragic roles.
 He admired her ability to effortlessly portray challenging characters and praised her natural beauty as a valuable asset.
 He mourned the loss of such a young and gifted performer.

 Daniel F de Souza, a renowned Konkani writer, shared his recollections of Pereira, describing her as a warm-hearted and affectionate individual.
 He highlighted her versatility as an artist and her ability to enhance the Konkani stage with her innate beauty.
 He emphasized her simplicity, which endeared her to others, and lamented the significant loss suffered by the Konkani stage due to her untimely demise.
 Pereira had been an integral part of Roseferns' troupe for 13 consecutive years, making her debut with his troupe in the tiatr Sot Tem Sot (Truth is Truth).
 De Souza remembered her as a talented artist who diligently fulfilled her responsibilities.
-Her illness caused her considerable suffering, and her passing represents a profound loss to the Konkani stage.
+Her illness caused her considerable suffering, and her death represents a profound loss to the Konkani stage.

 Menino de Bandar, while extending his condolences, remarked that the Konkani stage had lost an exceptional actor.
 Pereira had performed in 16 tiatrs directed by him over the years.